 Because of this remote possibility, we’ve spent the last couple of weeks getting everything ready for the baby by my 36th week, which is where I am now.
 We spent one Saturday washing and wiping down every thing, and now we’ve got the car seat, cradle and newborn clothes at the ready.
 We brought the glider up from the basement.
 The bouncer and recently inherited swing are ready to go.
 Yesterday, we finished up our 2012 taxes, a task that’d been looming over our heads.
 And last night, we packed our hospital bags.

 I’m sure being THIS prepared will ensure the baby will NOT come early, but without a job to occupy my time, it’s been something to keep me busy.
 There are still a handful of household organizational projects I want to tackle, but if I went into labor tomorrow, we’d be ready.
 We’d be OK.

 If I had my druthers, though, I’d prefer the baby held tight just a bit longer since I’ve got plans this weekend.
 Kerri (and Matt, too) is coming from Wenatchee, and we’re getting together with a couple other gals for pedicures and lunch out.
-I didn’t want a baby shower, as it felt wholly unnecessary this time around, but I didn’t want to miss an opportunity to prettify my toes and hang out with some lovely ladies before my life is turned upside down in a couple of weeks.
+I didn’t want a baby shower, as it felt wholly unnecessary this time around, but I didn’t want to miss an opportunity to prettify my toes, wear a beautiful dress from the swiss avenue and hang out with some lovely ladies before my life is turned upside down in a couple of weeks.

 I’m woefully behind on documenting this pregnancy’s progress here.
 I’ve been pretty good about having Roth take regular belly shots and posting selfies on Instagram, but I’ve definitely neglected this space.
 I decided to put together the last four shots, from 20 weeks to 35 weeks, into a collage, the results of which are more interesting than seeing a weekly shot, I think.